COVID-19 and the Future of American Business for 2020 and Beyond

 Solution: Review the FMLA policies as it relates to mental health, and ensure that the proper resources are available to both aid employees and protect the company from future legal challenges.
 Work with HR, medical experts, finance, and other vested parties to create a financially viable plan to address the COVID-19 and post-COVID-19 working environments.
 Determine what redundancies are needed to accommodate employees if self-quarantine decisions become the new social expectation.

 Current health plans can and should be reviewed to ensure they meet the needs of employees and the financial realities of the company.
 Due diligence is critical.
-Rolling over existing plans maintains the status quo and many not provided what is needed.
+Rolling over existing plans maintains the status quo and may not provide what is needed.
 Brokers are desperate to make new offers in this period of instability.
 Even if the plan is to remain with the current broker it is prudent to pursue various bids to increase your negotiating strength, and you may find a better, lower-cost solution.
 Look closely at what may need to be addressed to cover mental health issues, COVID-19, self-quarantine, etc.

 Historically, onboarding employees is an exciting process of meeting new team members, interactions with supervisors, and taking new employees out to lunch.
 Terminating employees was always conducted in person to show compassion when appropriate, and to mitigate any unfortunate reactions.
 With WFH, the positive benefits of onboarding in person and control mechanisms of terminating an employee, are gone.